ShurenKai/JungleBook/plotting/CATEGORIES.md

 Make a categories page for admin

-- [ ]lists all the categories
+- [x]lists all the categories
 - [x]has a create button
-- [ ]redirects to create page
+- [x]redirects to create page

 Make a creation for category page

 - [x]input a name
-- [ ]add it to the categories
+- [x]add it to the categories

 Pathing

-Admin dropdown -> categories view -> create categories view ->
+Admin dropdown -> categories view -> create categories view -> back to categories view